shawenyao/jekyll-now/_posts/2020-11-15-The-Birth-of-a-Galaxy.md

 </div>
 _Image by [NASA/JPL-Caltech/R. Hurt](https://solarsystem.nasa.gov/resources/285/the-milky-way-galaxy/)_

-A few years ago, I [posted](/Milky-Way/) an image of a procedurally generated Milky Way.

-## Getting Started
+There is no denying that some of the most awe-inspiring photos ever taken can be found in astrophotography.
+It is along those lines that a few years ago, I posted about my attempt at a procedurally generated [Milky Way]](/Milky-Way/).
+Since then, the same methodology has been applied to [harmonograph](/Milky-Way-Meets-Harmonograph/).
+Sit tight because today, my mission is to document the journey to infinity and beyond.

-Structurally, the Milky Way consists of a few spiral arms spinning around the center, which are in turn made up of teeny-tiny little stars.
-So let's embark on our journey in finding the functions that best approximates the looks of the Milky Way.

-The tools that we will be using here are R and tidyverse (namely, dplyr and ggplot).
-Note that the goal is to shoot for aesthetic appeal rather than scientific accuracy.
+The idea is simple enough.
+Structurally, the Milky Way consists of a couple of spiral arms spinning around its center, which in turn are all made up of numerous teeny-tiny little stars.
+In the absence of any space telescope, how can we create pictures that look reasonably close to the galaxy?
+Fortunately, we have really powerful tools (namely R and tidyverse/ggplot) at our disposal.
+Note that the focus here is aesthetic beauty rather than scientific accuracy.

 ## Spiral Arms